LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 instances of the Blocks.
 In the example, we need the Generator to drive the Fake Machine, and the Fake Machine has to transfer the data it acquired to both Graphers and to the Recorder Block.
-Here's what the script becomes after adding the Links :
+Here's what the script becomes after adding the Links:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python
    :emphasize-lines: 21, 23-25
    :lines: 1-25

-Let's have a more detailed look at what the script is doing !
-First, the Generator is generating a constant signal, that it sends to the Fake Machine over the label :py:`'input_speed'`.
-Obviously, this is the target speed at which the Fake Machine should operate for the fake tensile test, and its value is *5 mm/min*.
+The Generator produces a constant signal and sends it to the Fake Machine under the label :py:`'input_speed'`.
+This is the target speed at which the Fake Machine should operate for the fake tensile test, and its value is *5 mm/min*.
 Notice the :py:`'delay=40'` condition, that indicates the Generator Block to stop the test after 40s.
-As stated in the documentation, the Fake Machine Block outputs the following labels :
+As stated in the documentation, the Fake Machine Block outputs the following labels:
 :py:`'t(s)', 'F(N)', 'x(mm)', 'Exx(%)', 'Eyy(%)'`.
 They are all transmitted to the Grapher and Recorder Blocks, that respectively plot and record only part of these labels.
 The Recorder will save the received data to a :py:`'data.csv'` file, at the same level as the script.

-Notice how in the Blocks you can often specify the names of the labels to use as inputs and/or the ones to output.
-This way, it is straightforward to keep track of the data flow throughout the code.
+Block arguments often specify the labels to use as inputs or outputs.
+These explicit labels show the data flow throughout the code.

-There's only one final line to add before you can run this first example :
+There's only one final line to add before you can run this first example:

 .. literalinclude:: /downloads/getting_started/crappy_syntax.py
    :language: python
    :emphasize-lines: 27

-You can now execute the file like any regular Python file :
+You can now execute the file like any regular Python file:

 .. code-block:: shell-session

   python crappy_syntax.py

 As the script starts, two windows should appear and plot the data coming from the Fake Machine Block.
-In the mean time, a *data.csv* file should appear at the same level as the script that was just started.
+In the meantime, a *data.csv* file should appear at the same level as the script that was just started.
 It contains the data being acquired by the Recorder Block.
 As mentioned earlier, the execution of the script will stop after 40s as specified to the Generator Block.
 The script can